 1524

-2024 will mark the 500th anniversary of the entrance of Giovanni da Verrazzano in the Bay of New York.
+2024 marks the 500th anniversary of the entrance of Giovanni da Verrazzano in the Bay of New York.
 It is also in 1524 that Pierre de Ronsard, the famous French Renaissance poet, was born.

 Wondering about the extent to which Ronsard had ben aware of the Americas, Lère started to investigate.
-That took him down a rabbit hole of research… and the discovery that 16th century issues are very similar to the ones we now face.
+That took him down a rabbit hole of research, which resulted in a large body of paintings.

 Ici était la Rivière de Loire